Should I use 2.5, 2.4 or 2.3 of swingbench

 Whats the best version of swingbench to run my tests with?

-Currently Im recommending 2.4. which has a large number of bug fixes and functionality enhancements that should make it easier to use.
-Anyone looking to use high end OLTP testing should always use the 2.4 version of swingbench
+Currently Im recommending 2.5, 2.6 is currently beta and still has a number of features that are being developed. which has a large number of bug fixes and functionality enhancements that should make it easier to use.
+Anyone looking to use high end OLTP testing should always use the 2.5 version of swingbench

 How many load generators (servers) will it take to fully load a database server with?